ultimate271/notes/tolkien/akallabeth.md

 compared, if even he.
 But great kings do not brook denials, and take what is their due.'

+### Ar-Pharazôn begins to make plans for war against the Valar, and Amandil becomes aware of this
 Then Ar-Pharazôn, being besotted, and walking under the shadow of death, for his span was drawing towards its end, hearkened to Sauron; and he began to ponder in his heart how he might make war upon the Valar.
 He was long preparing